Health and wellness touch each of us differently. This is one person’s story.

 In an Atlantic article about why faith in science is unequitable to faith in religion, Paul Bloom, a professor of psychology at Yale, writes, “Scientific practices have proven uniquely powerful in revealing the surprising, underlying structure of the world we live in.”

 In reality, there’s no scientific evidence that the trace amounts of mercury in some vaccines cause harm.
-It’s likely my mom’s concern originated from a 1999 decision by the U.S. Food and Drug Administration (FDA) to remove mercury from all the products they oversaw.
+It’s likely my mom’s concern originated from a by the U.S. Food and Drug Administration (FDA) to remove mercury from all the products they oversaw.

 This decision, which only indirectly affected vaccines, supported existing fears that vaccines contained unsafe materials.